xflagstudio/requiem/README.md

   enable_dgram: true
 ```

+Once you have done this, you can open the [WebTransport example page](https://googlechrome.github.io/samples/webtransport/client.html) in Google Chrome and try to interact with it.

 For more information on the various callbacks and the various functions that can be called from here, see [Handler](https://github.com/xflagstudio/requiem/wiki/Handler).

 ## Examples